-On March 15, 2019 and March 18, 2019, the City of Riviera Beach Pension Fund and Richard Schippnick, respectively, filed in the Delaware Court of Chancery shareholder derivative lawsuits for and on BHGE's behalf against GE, the current members of the Board of Directors of BHGE and BHGE as a nominal defendant, related to the decision to (i) terminate the contractual prohibition barring GE from selling any of BHGE's shares before July 3, 2019; (ii) repurchase \$1.5 billion in BHGE's stock from GE; (iii) permit GE to sell approximately \$2.5 billion in BHGE's stock through a secondary offering; and (iv) enter into a series of other agreements and amendments that will govern the ongoing relationship between BHGE and GE (collectively, the "2018 Transactions").
-The complaints in both lawsuits allege, among other things, that GE, as BHGE's controlling stockholder, and the members of BHGE's Board of Directors breached their fiduciary duties by entering into the 2018 Transactions.
-The relief sought in the complaints includes a request for a declaration that the defendants breached their fiduciary duties, that GE was unjustly enriched, disgorgement of profits, an award of damages sustained by BHGE, pre- and post-judgment interest, and attorneys' fees and costs.
+On March 15, 2019 and March 18, 2019, the City of Riviera Beach Pension Fund and Richard Schippnick, respectively, filed in the Delaware Court of Chancery shareholder derivative lawsuits for and on the Company's behalf against GE, the current members of the Board of Directors of the Company and the Company as a nominal defendant, related to the decision to (i) terminate the contractual prohibition barring GE from selling any of the Company's shares before July 3, 2019; (ii) repurchase \$1.5 billion in the Company's stock from GE; (iii) permit GE to sell approximately \$2.5 billion in the Company's stock through a secondary offering; and (iv) enter into a series of other agreements and amendments that will govern the ongoing relationship between the Company and GE (collectively, the "2018 Transactions").
+The complaints in both lawsuits allege, among other things, that GE, as the Company's controlling stockholder, and the members of the Company's Board of Directors breached their fiduciary duties by entering into the 2018 Transactions.
+The relief sought in the complaints includes a request for a declaration that the defendants breached their fiduciary duties, that GE was unjustly enriched, disgorgement of profits, an award of damages sustained by the Company, pre- and post-judgment interest, and attorneys' fees and costs.
 On March 21, 2019, the Chancery Court entered an order consolidating the Schippnick and City of Riviera Beach complaints under consolidated C.A.
 No. 2019-0201-AGB, styled in re Baker Hughes, a GE company derivative litigation.
 At this time, we are not able to predict the outcome of these claims.

-In March 2019, BHGE received a document request from the United States Department of Justice (the "DOJ") related to certain of the Company's operations in Iraq and its dealings with Unaoil Limited and its affiliates.
-BHGE and the Company are cooperating with the DOJ in connection with this request and any related matters.
-In addition, BHGE has agreed to toll any statute of limitations in connection with the matters subject to the DOJ's document request until December 2019.
+In March 2019, the Company received a document request from the United States Department of Justice (the "DOJ") related to certain of the Company's operations in Iraq and its dealings with Unaoil Limited and its affiliates.
+The Company is cooperating with the DOJ in connection with this request and any related matters.
+In addition, the Company has agreed to toll any statute of limitations in connection with the matters subject to the DOJ's document request until December 2019.